pingcap/docs/explain-views.md

 In the first statement above, you can see that the index is used to satisfy the view definition, and then the `bike_number = 'W00950'` is applied when TiDB reads the table row.
 In the second statement, there are no indexes to satisfy the statement, and a `TableFullScan` is used.

-TiDB will make use of indexes that satisfy both the view definition, and the statement itself.
+TiDB makes use of indexes that satisfy both the view definition and the statement itself.
 Consider the following composite index:

 {{< copyable "sql" >}}